kabiromohd/Life_Expectancy_Prediction/README.md

 docker run -it --rm -p 9690:9690 midtermproj
 ```

-if all the above command run successfully open another cli and run below command:
+if all the above command run successfully, open another cli and run below command to see prediction via local Docker deployment:

 ```
 pipenv shell
 ```

-followed by running below command, which has already prepared data point to test the model:
+Run below command. *predict-test.py* has already prepared data point to test the model:

 ```
 python predict-test.py
 ```

-This ends the local deployment to docker
+This ends the local deployment to docker.

 ### Deploy model to the cloud
 For cloud deployment [Render](render.com) was used.

-- Create a Render Account
+- Create a Render Account.
-- Docker repository was created to enable getting URL for the midtermproj image
+- Docker repository was created to enable getting URL for the midtermproj image.
 - copy the docker image URL on render.

 ![Render ScreenShot](https://github.com/kabiromohd/Midtermproject/assets/121871052/9766ac9a-d7e3-4929-b3df-b53e4e2d6d59)

-- to use the docker deployed to cloud via render
+- To use the docker image deployed to cloud via render
-- copy the render link and place in the predict.test_render.py script as "host"
+- copy the render deployment link and place in the predict.test_render.py script as "host"
 - run the following:

   ```